uswa504/Unix_Shell/README.txt

 Implemented internal commands of exit and cd by writing a internal_commands function where i implemented these commands using their system calls of exit() and chdir().
 Implemented help command
+Tried to implement pipe handling but there are some errors i'm trying to figure out.